- 5 updates

 The Labour Party has accused Prime Minister David Cameron of “caving in” to the demands of right wing Conservative MPs following the Eastleigh by-election.

-in the aftermath of the Eastleigh by-election, has vowed to pursue policies that “might not earn you popularity points”. in rejecting calls for the Conservative Party to ‘lurch to the right’
+David Cameron, in rejecting calls for the Conservative Party to ‘lurch to the right’ in the aftermath of the Eastleigh by-election, has vowed to pursue policies that “might not earn you popularity points”.

 The Prime Minister said he will not be tempted to 'lurch to the right' but will battle on to keep the Tories on the "common ground" of politics.